 Before you can share a scored series, you'll need to log in.
 Before you can do that you'll need to create an account .
-It's totally free and takes only a couple of minutes.
+Signing up is totally free and takes only a couple of minutes.

 Alternatively, clicking 'record race without logging in' allows you to do just that.
 You can even record multiple races and score them as a mini series on the one device.
 You can not save them, or automatically echo them to your club website in this way.
-If you are not logged in, reloading the timer page will result in data loss.
+If you are not logged in, races will only be stored on the device, not our server, so there are fewer protections against data loss.

 Record now, save later

-If, for some reason, it is not possible to log in, you can go ahead and time a race and then log in afterwards.
-Once you do sign in, you can change the name of a race's series so that the points are counted with the other races in that series.
+If, for some reason, it is not possible to log in, you can go ahead and time a race, or even a whole regatta, and then log in afterwards.
+Once you do sign in, you can change the name of each race's series from untitled series to the correct series name so that the points are counted with the other races in that series.

-By default, results are shown as one aggregate, mixed handicap result.
-Within the timer, to view the individual class fleets, or the separate fast and slow handicap results, click the ≡ button, in the top right hand corner of the series results.
-If viewing the results on your own website, there are separate links below the mixed handicap results.
+After the race, to view the individual class fleets within the timer, or to view separate fast and slow handicap results, click the ≡ button, in the top right hand corner of the series results.
+If viewing the results on your own website, there are separate links above the mixed handicap results.

-There are two types of fleets, the results for which can be calculated separately:
+There are three types of fleets, the results for which can be calculated separately: